-- 39. The road shoulders over the entire length of the Stuart Highway between Port Augusta and Pimba, and the Olympic Dam to Pimba Road must be sealed, at the proponent's cost, within twelve months of this development authorisation. - 40.
+- 38. Prior to finalising the location of the parking bays on the Stuart Highway between Port Augusta and Pimba, and the Olympic Dam to Pimba Road, the proponent must conduct floristic surveys, following adequate rainfall if possible, to confirm the presence/absence of listed threatened species.
+In determining the final location of the parking bays, the proponent must avoid listed species, however if clearance is unavoidable, revegetation of these species must be reinstated or relocated to adjacent work areas, or as otherwise agreed by DENR. - 39.
+The road shoulders over the entire length of the Stuart Highway between Port Augusta and Pimba, and the Olympic Dam to Pimba Road must be sealed, at the proponent's cost, within 12 months of this development authorisation. - 40.
 Where Over-Dimensional (OD) and Over Mass (OM) loads enter or exit BHPB facilities onto the sealed arterial road network, the proponent must design, construct and maintain sealed junctions in accordance with DTEI standards to minimise deterioration to the edge of the sealed carriageway and prevent debris being carried onto it, including (but not limited to): - (a) to/from the Pimba Intermodal; - (b) all entry/exit points to rest areas (parking bays) for use by existing road users; and - (c) all access points used by OD/OM vehicles associated with the major development approved herein. - 41.
-The proponent must construct sufficient parking bays on the Stuart Highway between Port Augusta and Pimba, and the Olympic Dam to Pimba Road, to ensure a maximum delay of 30 minutes for the travelling public, to the satisfaction of DTEI. - 42.
+The proponent must construct sufficient parking bays on the Stuart Highway between Port Augusta and Pimba, and the Olympic Dam to Pimba Road, to ensure a maximum delay of 30 minutes for the travelling public, to the satisfaction of DTFI. - 42.
 The proponent must prepare and implement a Traffic Management Plan for approval of the Indenture Minister, with the concurrence of DTEI, prior to the movement of escorted OD/OM loads associated with the major development approved herein.
-The Traffic Management Plan must include the following: - (a) Details about traffic volumes, proposed transport routes, required road infrastructure maintenance and/or upgrades, transport scheduling and road safety; - (b) Measures to restrict OD/OM movements in extreme hot weather, with a temperature limit being identified to avoid road closures during these events; - (c) Measures to restrict OD movements during peak times (as informed by Culway data1); - (d) An education and media information strategy regarding road closures be implemented in the lead up to and during the expansion project; - (e) The plan must incorporate a provision that, 12 months prior to commencing any program to move escorted OD loads associated with the project, the proponent will advise and consult with DTEI and SAPOL; - (f) Road Safety Management Plans to be prepared in consultation with SAPOL and DTEI; and - (g) Consideration of vehicle mix in the parking bays (i.e. vehicles carrying dangerous goods should be corralled separately from general vehicles due to increased risks and compliance with the Dangerous Goods Code). - 43.
+The Traffic Management Plan must include the following: - (a) details about traffic volumes, proposed transport routes, required road infrastructure maintenance and/or upgrades, transport scheduling and road safety; - (b) measures to restrict OD/OM movements in extreme hot weather, with a temperature limit being identified to avoid road closures during these events; - (c) measures to restrict OD movements during peak times (as informed by Culway data1); - (d) an education and media information strategy regarding road closures be implemented in the lead up to and during the expansion project; - (e) the plan must incorporate a provision that, 12 months prior to commencing any program to move escorted OD loads associated with the project, the proponent will advise and consult with DTEI and SAPOL; - (f) road Safety Management Plans to be prepared in consultation with SAPOL and DTEI; and - (g) consideration of vehicle mix in the parking bays (i.e. vehicles carrying dangerous goods should be corralled separately from general vehicles due to increased risks and compliance with the Dangerous Goods Code). - 43.
 The re-alignment of the Borefield Road must be established in accordance with DEIS Figure 5.5. - 44.
-Construction of the re-aligned Borefield Road must be complete before the existing Borefield Road is closed due to 'prestrip' construction activities. - 45.
+Construction of the re-aligned Borefield Road must be complete before the existing Borefield Road is closed due to 'pre-strip' construction activities. - 45.
 The proponent must comply with the relevant DTEI standards for the realignment of Borefield Road, with all costs being the responsibility of the proponent.